 If you are interested in observing the gather, you must contact Tara Thissell at the BLM Burns District Office to have your name added to the viewing list.
 Observation will be offered to those on the viewing list in order based on the date in which you expressed interest in attending the gather.
 The earlier you express interest, the higher in the observation order your name will appear.

 The estimated gather start date is proposed for the last week in August or the first week of September.
 The dates are subject to change depending upon weather and gather operations.
 Some days of the gather may not provide a viewing opportunity at the capture site, due to variable circumstances such as moving the trap location (not gathering), no safe area to view activity or disguise vehicles, etc. Notice on the days where no viewing opportunity exists will likely be given on short notice—perhaps the day before or the morning of the gather operation.

-For more information and to find the progress of the gather and/or whether or not a viewing opportunity exists each day, first check our Social Media sites.
-Click on the Facebook or Twitter icon below—you do not need to have an account on these sites to view the content.
-You may also call Tara Thissell, Burns District BLM Public Affairs Specialist, at 541-573-4519 or email email@example.com.
+For more information and to find the progress of the gather and/or whether or not a viewing opportunity exists each day, first check our Social Media sites (Facebook or Twitter)—you do not need to have an account on these sites to view the content.
+You may also call Tara Thissell, Burns District BLM Public Affairs Specialist, at 541-573-4519 or email firstname.lastname@example.org.